oprekable/bank-reconcile/README.md

-check-profiler-block           To open pprof data of block profile check-profiler-cpu             To open pprof data of cpu profile check-profiler-memory          To open pprof data of memory profile check-profiler-mutex           To open pprof data of motex profile check-profiler-trace           To open pprof data of trace profile
+check-profiler-block           To open pprof data of block profile check-profiler-cpu             To open pprof data of cpu profile check-profiler-memory          To open pprof data of memory profile check-profiler-mutex           To open pprof data of mutex profile check-profiler-trace           To open pprof data of trace profile
 ```
 - Run `make development-checks` will help us in developments